Excellent Jobs for Nurses Who Don't Want to Be Nurses

 - Median salary—$100K

 You're probably used to soothing anxious patients and helping them understand how to get or stay healthy.
 Those kinds of abilities can serve you well as a dental hygienist.
 In some states, in addition to cleaning and polishing teeth, hygienists can independently diagnose certain types of health problems.
 To get started, all you need is an associate degree (that can be completed in two years or less) along with state licensing.

-Did you know that the rate of employment growth for diagnostic medical sonographers is expected to outpace the rate for RNs between 2016 and 2026?3 There should be an abundance of opportunities for skilled professionals to create the ultrasonic images that help doctors identify problems with patients' tissues, organs, and bodily systems.
+Did you know that the rate of employment growth for diagnostic medical sonographers is expected to outpace the rate for RNs between 2018 and 2028, according to the Occupational Outlook Handbook (OOH)?
+There should be an abundance of opportunities for skilled professionals to create the ultrasonic images that help doctors identify problems with patients' tissues, organs, and bodily systems.
 A short certificate or associate degree program can help you gain the required qualifications.

 Many former nurses find the narrower focus of respiratory therapy appealing.
 While nurses are responsible for many aspects of patient care, respiratory therapists focus solely on cardiopulmonary issues.
 They also don't typically have to supervise other staff the way that nurses do.
 The educational requirements for both professions are quite similar, so your nursing credits may help shorten your training time.

 How would you like to move into a healthcare position that lets you work behind the scenes rather than at the bedside?
 With a bit of specialized training, you can begin conducting complex tests on tissue, urine, and blood samples in order to uncover evidence of abnormalities.
 You may still interact with patients to a certain extent, but you'll spend most of your time in the lab.